0xstepit/cw-otc/README.md

 When a user decide to create a deal, it must specify the denom and amount of the coin they wants in exchange, a timeout for the deal, and optionally a counterparty.
-By specifying a counterparty the contract allows two users to have an agreement before exchange tokens.
+By specifying a counterparty the contract allows two users to have an agreement before using the exchange to enforce their agreement.
 Howver, also an open deal is permitted and the first user that accept the deal becomes the counterparty.

-A deal creator can witdraw their deal is no one accepted it or, both parties can withdraw the counterparty tokens after a deal is concluded.
-Below you can see the possible combination of withdraw depending on the states of the deal.
-To be notice that fee are deducted only when a deal is accepted.
+A deal creator can witdraw their deal if no one accepted it or, both parties can withdraw the counterparty tokens after a deal is concluded.
+Below you can see the possible combinations of withdraw depending on the states of the deal.
+It must be notice that fee are deducted only when a deal is accepted.

 ![image](./assets/withdraw-combinations.png)